 Avoid unintentionally distributing hidden information, such as the document author and names that are associated with comments or tracked changes, by removing hidden data.
 All the revisions that were made to a document while the Track Changes feature was turned on remain part of a Word document until they are accepted or rejected.
 All comments that were inserted remain in the document until deleted.
-To show all changes and comments, click the Review tab on the ribbon, and click Show Markup on the Tracking group, and then check the markup items that you want visible.
+To show all changes and comments, click the Review tab on the ribbon, and click All Markup on the Tracking group.

 To selectively edit document data, click the File tab > Info.
 Properties show in a pane on the right.
-To add or change properties, hover your pointer over the property you want to update and enter the information.
-To see more properties, click Show All Properties.
+Click Show All Properties.
+To add or change properties, hover your pointer over the property you want to update, for example Author, and enter the information.
 Click the File tab to return to your document and changes you made will be saved automatically.

 Remove all revisions or comments as outlined above.

 If you turn on Track Changes, Word will save all changes and comments made.

 The tracked changes in a document remain even after you have turned off Track Changes.
 To remove all tracked changes from a document, be sure that all changes are showing, and then do the following:

 Click the Review tab on the ribbon.
 Click the Accept down arrow in the Changes Group

 To accept all changes, click Accept All Changes in Document.
 To reject all the changes, click the Reject down arrow > Reject All Changes in Document.

 To selectively accept or reject changes, click Accept and Move to Next or Reject and Move to Next.
 Click Next to move to the next tracked change.

 Repeat this until all the revisions in the document have been accepted or rejected.